 Co-Investigators: Mary Brunette, Martha Bruce

 We propose to create an innovative, robust, and fully integrated Northern New England Postdoctoral Primary Care Research Training Program aimed at creating the next generation of investigators having the skills to address critical gaps in knowledge as needed to achieve the Quadruple Aim: enhancing patient experience, improving the health of individuals and the population, reducing overall health care costs, and increasing clinical staff resilience.
 The program will leverage the dedicated capacity for real-world health services research in a rural, three-state (New Hampshire, Vermont, Maine) primary-care research network, consisting of the new Academic Support Hub at Dartmouth and the long-established Dartmouth CO-OP Primary Care Practice-based Research Network.
-This research network is supported by faculty and programs in the Dartmouth Geisel School of Medicine, The Dartmouth Institute for Health Policy and Clinical Practice (TDI), Dartmouth's SYNERGY Clinical and Translational Research Institute, and the D-H clinical departments of Family Medicine, Internal Medicine, and Pediatrics.
+This research network is supported by faculty and programs in the Dartmouth Geisel School of Medicine, The Dartmouth Institute for Health Policy and Clinical Practice (TDI), Dartmouth's SYNERGY Clinical and Translational Research Institute, and the Dartmouth Hitchcock Medical Center clinical departments of Family Medicine, Internal Medicine, and Pediatrics.
 We will achieve this purpose by providing eight (8) trainees a 2–3-year program including mentored research opportunities and training in core research methods and skills.

 Mentored Research Opportunities will focus on establishing fundamental research skills, obtaining preliminary pilot data, writing first-authored manuscripts, and submitting a research project grant or career development award in one or more of Dartmouth's strengths in health care delivery science including: